Introducing the Counseling Center staff

 Ann Ellis, M.S.

-Ann Ellis is a Licensed Mental Health Counselor in Washington State (MHC.LH 60972706).
-"I received my Master of Science Degree in Community Counseling from Columbus State University in Georgia.
-College students have been my focus throughout my professional counseling career thus far.
-I have experience working with a wide range of topics including anxiety, depression, relationships, LGBTQ+ issues, and military/veteran concerns.
-My treatment approach is person centered and integrative; I work collaboratively with students to support them in reaching their personal and academic goals."
+Ann Ellis is a Licensed Mental Health Counselor in Washington State (LH 60972706).
+"I am originally from Seattle; but I received my Master of Science Degree in Community Counseling from Columbus State University and lived in Georgia for 11 years.
+College counseling is my specialty area and I have experience working with a wide range of topics including stress, anxiety, depression, self-esteem, relationships, LGBTQ+ issues, and military/veteran concerns.
+I love talking to people to understand where they’ve been, where they are, and where they hope to go.
+My approach to counseling is person centered and collaborative and I hope to support and empower you on your way to reaching your personal and academic goals.
+In my free time I love to travel, cook, spend time with family/friends, and pretty much anything to do with animals……especially cats and dogs!"

 UW Bothell Counseling Center is committed to providing training opportunities for regional students who are currently completing their masters or doctorate in a mental health field such as Counseling, Social Work or Psychology.
 All practicum and intern counselors are supervised by the licensed mental health counselors who are employees of the UW Bothell Counseling Center.
 The practicum and intern counselors offer quality and effective services to UWB students.